huggingface/datasets/docs/source/share.rst

 Share
 ======

-At Hugging Face, we are on a mission to democratize NLP and we believe in the significance of open source.
+At Hugging Face, we are on a mission to democratize NLP and we believe in the value of open source.
 That's why we designed 🤗 Datasets so that anyone can share a dataset with the greater NLP community.
 There are currently over 900 datasets in over 100 languages, and the Hugging Face team always welcomes new submissions!

 This guide will show you how to add a dataset that can be easily accessed by anyone.
 The guide includes instructions for how to: